-Three finalists for Seattle police chief expected to be named Friday; Carmen Best still in running
+Three finalists for Seattle police chief to be named Friday

 Mayor Jenny Durkan launched a nationwide search earlier this year after Kathleen O’Toole stepped down as police chief at the end of 2017.

+Seattle Mayor Jenny Durkan will announce three finalists for police chief during a 2:30 p.m.
+Friday news conference at City Hall, her office said Thursday night.

 Interim Seattle Police Chief Carmen Best is one of five people being considered for the department’s next police chief, according to sources familiar with the nationwide search.

-Mayor Jenny Durkan is expected to announce three finalists Friday, the sources said, speaking on condition of anonymity because they aren’t authorized to talk about the matter.
+The finalists will be chosen from that group.

 Durkan launched the search earlier this year after Kathleen O’Toole stepped down as chief at the end of last year.
 Best, who began serving as interim chief on Jan.
 1, announced her candidacy the previous month after O’Toole disclosed her plans.